kelvinsekx/portfolio/src/content/articles/welcome-node/index.md

 **Joke Time : dedicated to Oyin**
 </h3>

-If the sky was dark, white teeth would be a BIG deal
+If the sky were dark, white teeth would be a BIG deal

 ****